 Effective January 1, 2018, all companies affiliated with QBENA entered into a novation agreement with an affiliate, Equator Re and an affiliate, Blue Ocean Re.
 Blue Ocean Re assumes all existing and future rights, liabilities, duties, and obligations of Equator Re under the reinsurance agreements between QBENA and Equator Re with the same effect as if Blue Ocean Re had originally entered into the Reinsurance Agreements with QBENA.

-For that reason, Blue Ocean Re is the reinsurer of any following affiliated ceding reinsurance agreements described in the "REINSURANCE" section to replace Equator Re, effective January 1, 2018.
+For that reason, Equator Re is replaced by Blue Ocean as the reinsurer of any following affiliated ceding reinsurance agreements described in the "REINSURANCE" section of this report, effective January 1, 2018.

 Reinsurance Trust Agreement